Shivanikanodia/Attrition-Prediction-Mlflow-and-GenAI/README.md

 Performed categorical feature analysis by examining unique values and their frequency distributions to understand representation and potential imbalance across categories.
 Identified and handled missing values and empty strings using isnull().sum() and appropriate data-cleaning strategies.
 Numerical features such as Distance from Home, Monthly Income, Years at Company, Years Since Last Promotion, and Total Working Years exhibited right-skewed distributions.
-Applied log1p transformation to reduce skewness and stabilize variance for improved model performance.

 ---